mikepenz/AboutLibraries/README.md

 ```

 # Basic Usage
 You can use this library in a few different ways.
-You can create your own activity, including a custom style and just use the information, or you can use the built-in Activity or Fragment and just pass the libs you would love to include.
+Create your own activity, including a custom style or just use its generated information.
+Or simply use the built-in Activity or Fragment and just pass the libs you would love to include.

-### Upgrade Notes
-> If you upgrade from < 8.x.y follow the [MIGRATION GUIDE](https://github.com/mikepenz/AboutLibraries/blob/develop/MIGRATION.md)

 ### Activity / Fragment